There is absolutely NOTHING more overwhelming than being a new mom and trying to create a baby registry with all the "right" things.

-- If you're bottle feeding, it's worth investing in 10 + bibs (unless you plan on doing laundry daily).
+- If you’re bottle feeding, it’s worth investing in 10+ bibs (unless you plan on doing laundry daily).
 Our two favorite bibs are Organic Baby Bandana Drool Bibs and Baby Bibs with Padded Collars.

 - Nursing pillow

-- Throughout my entire pregnancy I used this pillow for back and belly support.
+- Throughout my entire pregnancy I used this pillow for back and belly support (especially while sleeping).

-- Upon Isla's arrival, I used it while nursing, for tummy time and eventually to help her learn to sit upright.
+- Upon Isla’s arrival, I used it while nursing, for tummy time and eventually to help her learn to sit upright.
 The filling inside of this pillow is what makes it so versatile.
-Even to this day, I still use it for back support.
+To this day, I still use it for back support.
 I even use it as a lap cushion for my computer to sit on when working on the couch!

 - Washable (reusable) nursing pads (for when you’re at home… LOVE these!) and/or disposable nursing pads (while you’re out and about)